Lab 0: Getting Started (Mac/Linux Setup)

 Downloading the Assignment

 If you haven't already, download the zip archive, lab00.zip, which contains all the files that you'll need for this lab.
 Once you've done that, let's find the downloaded file.
-On most computers, lab00.zip is probably located in a directory called Downloads in your home directory.
+On most computers, lab00.zip will probably be located in a directory called Downloads in your home directory.
 Use the ls command to check:

 ls ~/Downloads

-If you don't see lab00.zip, ask for help on Piazza or in office hours.
+If you don't see lab00.zip, ask for help on EdStem or in office hours.
 On some versions of Safari the file may get unzipped for you, in which case you would just see a new directory named lab00.

 Extracting Starter Files